Agentic LLM Framework for Adaptive Decision Discourse: Discussion

-With regards to the updated framework’s structure, interactions between agents can be envisioned through the information theoretic standpoint offering tools and metrics to characterize their nature.
+In the previous section, we introduce an alternative perspective on LLM knowledge representation.
+Information Theory provides tool to discuss implications of such representation.
 Specifically, we draw upon the characterization of partial information decomposition (PID) that separates the information of pairwise interaction variables into unique, redundant, and synergistic \cite{williams2010}.
 Consider stereoscopic vision as an example: unique information is gathered by each of the left and the right eye, while redundancy represents the space of overlap perceived by both eyes.
-Perception of depth is only possible because of the difference in each eye’s vantage, and is interpreted as synergistic information since depth perception couldn't happen with only one eye's perception.
+Perception of depth is only possible because of the difference in each eye’s vantage, and is interpreted as synergistic information since depth perception couldn't happen with the information from individual eyes.